Accidental Discrimination is Still Discrimination | Discrimination Attorney NY-NJ-PA-FL

 It is easy to assume that every instance of employment discrimination is based on deep-seated prejudice and a conscious desire to unfairly favor one group over another.
 The fact is, however, that a great many of the discriminatory practices that occur in the workplace are actually accidental.
 Nevertheless, this type of unintended discrimination is just as damaging to those who experience it.
 As a result, it is just as actionable in state and federal court as well as through the appropriate administrative processes.

-Some discrimination is not based on any improper motive but is simply the unintended result of policies that, on their face, appear to be completely neutral.
+Some employment discrimination is not based on any improper motive but is simply the unintended result of policies that, on their face, appear to be completely neutral.
 Those in the legal and HR professions often refer to this type of discrimination as “disparate impact.”
-This particular type of discrimination is particularly prevalent in the areas of gender and religion and can take many forms:

 - Height or weight requirements that disqualify a statistically disproportionate number of women